Elden Ring character classes guide: Samurai, Prisoner, Vagabond & more

 — ELDEN RING (@ELDENRING) February 11, 2022

-The Astrologer is likely to be the classic wizard/caster starting character in Elden Ring.
+The Astrologer is the classic wizard/caster starting character in Elden Ring.
 While the Prophet relies on incantations (miracles for Souls veterans), the Astrologer will be for those who want to go all in with elemental magic – known as Glintstone sorcery in Elden Ring.

 While Glintstone sorcery replaces Souls magic in Elden Ring, it’s essentially the same thing.
 Though those that build a caster in Elden Ring will be proficient will all sorts of magic spells and can become incredibly dangerous from a distance.
 Staves make up their weapon of choice but there are also lots of magic buffing sorts on offer in the game.

 VAGABOND: A knight exiled from their homeland to wander.
 A solid, armor-clad origin.

 HERO: A stalwart hero, at home with a battleaxe, descended from a badlands chieftain.

 Pre-Order #ELDENRING: https://t.co/PTkxSAMqvh pic.twitter.com/5Pu4qgXzD9

 The Confessor class is a faith and dexterity build which as previous Souls players will tell you, can be deadly in the right hands.